-This raises the question: is your organization tapping into this collection of resources?
+But is your organization tapping into this collection of resources?
 First prize is to engage with your alumni community as a qualified source of talent.
-However, if the timing isn’t right to re-hire previous employees, then are they motivated to act as brand advocates who attract talent to your business?
+However, the timing might not be right to re-hire previous employees; in which case, are they motivated to act as brand advocates who attract talent to your business?

 As a result, these relationships should be treated like gold from the start.

-Some methods organizations can use to leverage alumni as brand advocates are by:
+Some methods that organizations can use to leverage alumni as brand advocates are by:

 Create A Company Culture and Brand That People Want To Be Involved With

-Alumni and employees who have a purpose and believe in what an organization is doing make for great brand advocates.
-Therefore, building a positive brand image is a strategic move that reaps benefits both for attracting talent as well as business.
+Purpose-driven alumni and employees who believe in what an organization is doing make for great brand advocates.
+Building a positive brand image is a strategic move that reaps benefits both for attracting talent - as well as business.

-Aside from a welcoming physical environment and competitive perks that draw people to the door, there is company culture to consider too.
-Does your organization consciously operate in a manner that strikes pride in employees, creating positive connections that they will be willing to promote at every stage along their journey?
+Aside from a welcoming physical environment and competitive perks that draw people to the door, there's company culture to consider too.
+Does your organization consciously operate in a manner that strikes pride in employees, creating positive connections that they'll willingly promote at every stage along their journey?

 An organization that takes ownership of its presence and expresses its values creates a company culture that is sure to receive a vote of confidence from employees when they go on to become alumni.